It’s easy to create your own modern canvas with iron-on vinyl lettering and paint. Your favorite quote will add modern flare to any room in your home.

 After your cut it done, you can remove the negative vinyl so that only the words are left.
 They will still be sitting on that protective shiny layer.
 I used scissors at this point to cut the plastic into four separate pieces (one for each line of wording).

-I painted my entire canvas my favourite deep black colour (it needed a couple of coats).
+I painted my entire canvas my favorite deep black color (it needed a couple of coats).
 And when it was ready, I used a ruler to line up my vinyl letters.
 I tried to get the same spacing between all of the words (about 1.5″).

 Once I was happy with the placement, I used an iron on the “No Steam” setting to press on the vinyl.
 The clear layer is there is protect and transfer the vinyl.
 If you use the iron directly on the vinyl, without the clear layer, it could melt and distort the vinyl, so you need to be careful to only apply heat where there is a protective layer.